Change is possible, and it starts with each of us!

 We are just getting started.

 This webinar is an introduction to a much larger discussion, and we will cover as much ground as possible.
-If you are a member of the Global Majority and would like us to discuss a topic that is not covered here, don't hesitate to contact Katherina, and we will do our best to include it.
+If you are a member of the Global Majority (i.e., not white) and would like us to discuss a topic that is not covered here, don't hesitate to contact Katherina, and we will do our best to include it.

 We are all in the process of learning and co-creating.